RockefellerArchiveCenter/library_data/README.md

     $ git clone https://github.com/RockefellerArchiveCenter/library_discovery.git

-Once you have made item pages for each resource, you should install Node dependencies.
+Install Node.js dependencies.
+The project contains a `package.json` file that automatically guides dependency installation.
 From the project's root run

     $ npm install

-You can use `/script/build` to create item pages in markdown, initially build the `_site` directory, and create a search index.
-The `make_pages.py` script will check for ArchivesSpace resource record `.json` files in the `_data/resource/` directory.
+Run the `build` script to create item pages, build the site, and make a search index.
 From the project's root directory run

-    $ ./script/make_pages.py
+    $ ./script/build

+The `build` script bundles four commands into a single bash script
+  * `script/make_pages.py` takes ArchivesSpace `json` files from `_data/resources` and makes corresponding items pages.
+  * `bundle exec jekyll build` builds the initial Jekyll `_site` directory which can be served
+  * `node js/create-index.js` creates an initial search index based on the data currently in the site.
+Users will have to recreate the search index on every new build, as rebuilding will destroy the old search index.
+  * `bundle exec htmlproofer ./_site` will only run automatically in TravisCI builds.
+Validates HTML output with [htmlproofer](https://www.rubydoc.info/gems/html-proofer/1.3.0).

 You can serve the application locally from the project's root with